mariazielle/AMAT_191_Final_Project/README.md

-AMAT 191 Code contains the code in the regression analysis of the Final Data.
-Final Data is a csv file containing the data set of Students' Adaptability Level in Online Education.
-The contents of the of the csv file are:
+AMAT 191 Code contains the code in the regression analysis of the Final Data. \n Final Data is a csv file containing the data set of Students' Adaptability Level in Online Education.\n The contents of the of the csv file are:
 The feature sets:
  Gender,